 This project will document life here at this turbulent time, exploring the conflict's roots and meeting the people attempting to resolve this desperate and neglected crisis.

-Confronted by widespread sexual violence, there are groups that champion childhood rights, tackle the stigma of rape and battle to bring accountability for war crimes.
-Renewed hostilities is prompting more recruitment of child-soldiers, even as efforts continue to rehabilitate others released from armed groups.
+Confronted by widespread sexual violence, there are groups that champion childhood rights, tackle the stigma of rape, and battle to bring accountability for war crimes.
+Renewed hostilities are prompting more recruitment of child soldiers, even as efforts continue to rehabilitate others released from armed groups.
 Massacres uproot entire communities, causing severe food shortages, as families start from scratch and doctors fight nationwide malnutrition.
 Elsewhere, rival groups commandeer homes as others attempt to resolve tensions and heal trauma.
 A permanent tug of war.

 Amid bloodshed and ineffective state institutions, the project will examine the interaction between religion, mineral wealth, and international intervention—and consider how to stop the descent into chaos.